Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

-In order to further prove the effectiveness and plausibility of the chosen \ac{IG} approach, we exploit the \emph{highlights} dataset, namely a collection of 802 texts written by English native speakers on a specific subject (see above for dataset description) with the intention of motivating the reader to action, that is, naturally carrying a high level of agency.
-For each text, the author and two or three additional expert readers were asked to highlight which portions of the text carry the most relevant part of the call-to-action.
-We would therefore expect that the highlight captures the highest agency levels (at the word level).
+\Tom{In this first application example, we} exploit the \emph{highlights} dataset, namely a collection of 802 texts written by English native speakers on a specific subject (see Sect.~3.3 for dataset description) with the intention of motivating the reader to action, that is, naturally carrying a high level of agency.
+For each text, the author and two or three additional expert readers were asked to highlight which portions of the text carry the most relevant part of the call-to-action. \Tom{From socio-psychological theory, we} would therefore expect that the highlight captures the highest agency levels (at the word level), \Tom{which we can now measure through the attribution properties of \ac{IG} and the fact that they were verified to correctly capture places where agency occurs}.

 To our aim, the texts were divided into sentences and only those sentences that were (partially or totally) highlighted were retained.
 For each sentence, the following measures were identified: \begin{itemize} \item the overall agency level, $a$; \item the highlight fraction $f_h$, namely what fraction of words were highlighted, ranging from $0$ to $1$; \item the amount of agency contained in the highlight, $a_h$, evaluated via the \ac{IG} attribution output; for the sake of readability of the result, the attribution output was preliminarily polished according to the rendering procedure described in Section~\ref{rendering}, were, in particular, in a positive (negative) agentic text all negative (positive) attributions were set to zero and the resulting values were rescaled in order for their sum to provide the true agency level $a$; \item the maximum agency level $a_{\max}$ for the considered highlight, that is, the sum of the strongest agency levels up to the highlight length, with a polishing procedure equivalent to the one applied for $a_h$; \item the agency level captured in case as many words as in the highlight are selected, but these are selected at random in such a way to capture the overall noise level. \end{itemize} Observe that we have $a_h\le a_{\max}\le a$ for a positive agentic text and reverse ordering for a negative agentic text.